akbelnekar/Traffic-Violation-Analysis-Montgomery-County/README.md

 ### Driver Negligence and Accidents

 One out of three accidents is caused by one of six irresponsible driver actions, indicating a need for targeted traffic calming measures.
+These six irresponsible driver actions are:
+1. Speeding
+2. Distracted driving (e.g., using electronic devices)
+3. Drunk driving or driving under the influence
+4. Reckless or aggressive driving
+5. Running red lights and stop signs
+6. Fatigue or drowsy driving

 ### Accident Hotspots